 What medical documentation should employees bring in for their pets?

 For health reasons, it’s important to make sure that employees who bring pets to work submit documentation of their pets’ health status and medical checkups.
 For example, the documents should show that pets have proof of all required vaccinations, including the vaccination for rabies, and that dogs have been vaccinated for bordetellosis.
 You will also want employees to provide proof that kittens and puppies have had their annual booster shots.
 Have them store copies of required vaccinations in their work area.

 Will bringing pets to work bother people’s pet allergies?

 This shouldn’t be a big problem as long as employees take responsibility for their pets’ grooming and cleanup.
 If a pet is clean and his coat is cared for regularly, he’ll be less likely to trigger allergies.
 Being diligent about cleaning up pet hair or any other pet-related messes can also help reduce allergies.
 This extends beyond the employees to a workplace’s cleaning regimen, so make sure vacuuming happens regularly and that air filters are installed in the building to help keep air clean.

-Are there any allergy prevention methods that apply specifically to cats or dogs?
+Are there any allergy prevention methods that apply specifically to cats?